canonical/mir-ci/mir-ci/readme.md

-# Ubuntu Frame Integration Tests
+# Ubuntu Frame Integration TestsA

 **NB:** Your working directory needs to be `mir-ci/mir_ci` for this to work.